mongodb/mongodb-vale-action/README.md

 If you run ``vale`` with a different set of rules, you can create a separate alias that references a different ``vale.ini`` file.

+# Report an Issue

+If you encounter an issue with the Github action or any of the rules, please create a JIRA ticket in the appropriate epic.
+Make sure to include the name of the rule and a sentence or paragraph that demonstrates the issue.

+For the TDBX rules, create a ticket in the [DOCSP-31883](https://jira.mongodb.org/browse/DOCSP-31883) epic.